 - Keep in daily contact.
-For the more technologically savvy, there’s always Skype.
-Be there as a sounding board, so they can talk about their feelings.
-I felt more emotionally attached knowing what was going on.
+For the technologically savvy, there are multiple ways to be seen and heard (facetime, Zoom, etc).
+Be there as a sounding board, so your loved ones can talk about their feelings.
+You’ll feel more emotionally attached knowing what’s going on.

 - Stay in touch with their physicians.
 If possible, find a physician or dentist who can come to them.